The Only Fishing Knots You Actually Need

 Common Failure Points

-Slippage usually leaves a pigtail of curled line.
-Breakage often shows fraying above the break point.
-Pull-outs leave clean line ends with no damage.
-Each failure mode suggests different corrections.
+Slippage leaves a pigtail of curled line.
+Breakage shows fraying above the break.
+Pull-outs leave clean ends with no damage.
+Each tells a different story about what went wrong.
+Slippage means you didn’t seat properly or missed wraps.
+Breakage means line damage — abrasion or heat.
+Pull-outs mean insufficient friction.
+Diagnose and correct.

 Building Muscle Memory